mehrdadmoradabadi/ringboard-backend/Readme.md

 ## 🎯 Overview

-RingBoard is an open-source solution designed to simplify enterprise telephony management with seamless integration into Asterisk PBX.
-As a VoIP engineer with years of experience in call centers, I know how critical it is to have real-time insights into call processes—like total calls, abandoned calls, and other key reports.
+RingBoard is an open-source solution designed to simplify an enterprise telephony Monitoring system with seamless integration into Asterisk PBX.
+As a VoIP engineer with years of experience in call centers, I know how critical it is to have real-time insights into call processes—like total calls, abandoned calls, and other key reports on a single dashboard.

 From my experience, there’s no free or open-source tool that provides these essential analytics for call centers.
 That’s why I built RingBoard—to give admins and call center managers a free and flexible alternative.